August Revolution: French war crimes after the revolution

 Vietnamese civilians were robbed, raped and killed by French soldiers in Saigon when they came back in August 1945.
 Vietnamese women were also raped in north Vietnam by the French like in Bảo Hà, Bảo Yên District, Lào Cai province and Phu Lu, which caused 400 Vietnamese who were trained by the French to defect on 20 June 1948.
 Buddhist statues were looted and Vietnamese were robbed, raped and tortured by the French after the French crushed the Viet Minh in northern Vietnam in 1947–1948 forcing the Viet Minh to flee into Yunnan, China for sanctuary and aid from the Chinese Communists.
-A French reporter was told "We know what war always is, We understand your soldiers taking our animals, our jewelry, our Buddhas; it is normal.
+A French reporter was told "We know what war always is, We understand your soldiers taking our animals, our jewellery, our Buddhas; it is normal.
 We are resigned to their raping our wives and our daughters; war has always been like that.
 But we object to being treated in the same way, not only our sons, but ourselves, old men and dignitaries that we are." by Vietnamese village notables.
 Vietnamese rape victims became "half insane".

 6 March Franco-Vietnamese Accord

-As southern Vietnam's disunited resistance forces struggled to push back French advances, Hồ Chí Minh and the DRV started to negotiate with France in the hope of preserving national independence and to avoid war.
+As southern Vietnam's disunited resistance forces struggled to push back French advances, Ho Chi Minh and the DRV started to negotiate with France in the hope of preserving national independence and to avoid war.
 In March 1946, the two sides reached an accord.

-Instead of obtaining French recognition of Vietnamese "independence," Hồ Chí Minh agreed to his government being weakly identified as a "free state" within the Indochinese Federation under the French Union.
+Instead of obtaining French recognition of Vietnamese "independence," Ho Chi Minh agreed to his government being weakly identified as a "free state" within the Indochinese Federation under the French Union.
 For their part, the French agreed to two provisions that they had no intention of honouring.
 French troops north of the 16th parallel were limited to 15,000 men for a period of five years, and a referendum was to be held on the issue of unifying the Vietnamese regions.
 The agreement entangled the French and Vietnamese in joint military operations and fruitless negotiations for several months.

 However, the status of southern Vietnam was the sticking point.
 The March accord, which called for a referendum to determine whether the south would rejoin the rest of the country or remain a separate French territory, left the fate of former Cochin China in flux.